-The Group will continue to implement its corporate restructuring initiatives in the current financial year.
-On successful completion of these initiatives, the Group expects to be on a strong financial footing to forge further ahead.
+The Group is pursuing several corporate restructuring initiatives.
+When successfully completed, the Group expects to be on a stronger financial footing to forge ahead with its transformation and achieve better performance.
 Barring unforeseen circumstances, the Group expects to see improved results.